AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-about.md

 * **Audio Ads (third-party only)**: Audio ads play between content on digital publisher sites and can be run standalone as audio files or along with companion banners.
 Audio is best used to drive brand awareness and engage with on-the-go audiences.
 Key performance indicators for audio include [!UICONTROL Completion Rate] and [!UICONTROL Cost per Completion].

 * **Display Ads (third-party only)**: Display ads are animated or static images displayed in web browsers or in apps.
-Clicking on the ad unit takes the user to a branded site or microsite.
+Clicking the ad unit takes the user to a branded site or microsite.
 Display is best used to drive efficient CPMs, increase message association, add additional brand or product touchpoints, and drive users down the purchase funnel.
 Key performance indicators for display include [!UICONTROL Clicks], [!UICONTROL Cost per Click], [!UICONTROL Conversions], and [!UICONTROL Cost per Conversion].
 DSP supports a wide variety of display banner ad sizes.

 * **Mobile Ads (third-party only)**: Mobile ads can be in pre-roll video (VAST, MRAID) or standard display format.
 Mobile pre-roll video can be auto-play or click-to-play and is best used for reaching viewers across screens.
 Mobile standard display is a static image displayed on mobile web browsers or in apps and is best used to complement digital video buys, drive message association, and add additional branding or product touchpoints.
 Mobile ads can also function as full-screen takeovers or as mobile interstitials, which are full-screen, high-impact mobile ads that are best used to develop brand awareness for mobile audiences and drive conversions.